 TIMESYNC allows NetWare servers to synchronize their time with an authoritative external time source, such as an atomic clock, through an asynchronous connection such as a modem.
 NTP (Network Time Protocol) is an Internet Protocol that can be used with TIMESYNC to query authoritative time servers over the Internet rather than with a dialup connection.

-For more information about Time Synchronization, see Contents > Network Time Management in the NetWare Server Communications online documentation (www.novell.com/documentation).
+For more information about Time Synchronization, see Contents > Network Time Management.

 NDS Replication